UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 Miami Open 2023 Preview for the Schedule

-The women’s qualifying draw for the Miami Open actually begins on Sunday, March 19th.
-This is the same day that the men’s singles final will be played in Indian Wells.
-From here, both the women’s and men’s qualifying matches will be played on Monday, March 20th.
+The women’s qualifying draw for the Miami Open started on Sunday, March 19th.
+This was the same day as the men’s and women’s singles final in Indian Wells.
+From here, both the women’s and men’s Miami Open qualifying matches will be played on Monday, March 20th.
 And the qualifying draws will then be wrapped up on Tuesday, March 21st.
 As it happens, this is also the day that the first round of the women’s singles event will be played.

 Furthermore, for those who are interested, the doubles action is scheduled to begin on Thursday, March 23rd.
-So this is the point at which you can watch both doubles and singles action at the Miami Open.
+So this is the point at which you can watch both doubles and singles action or at least follow the Miami Open results for them.

 Where You Can Watch the Miami Open